calbrch01/HSQL/hsqlt/README.md

-# 💻 Getting started with H-SQLt
+# Getting started with HSQL

 The best way to learn HSQL is to try our <b>sample codes</b>, but before that, you might want to install it on your machine first.

-There are two ways available to install and use H-SQL:
+There are two ways available to install and use HSQL:

-1- If you are a beginner and you want to try HSQLt right away, we recommend you to install the [Microsoft Visual Studio Code Extension](#To-install-the-Visual-Studio-Code-Extension) since it is super easy to setup and work with.
+1- If you are a beginner and you want to try HSQL right away, we recommend you to install the [Microsoft Visual Studio Code Extension](#To-install-the-Visual-Studio-Code-Extension) since it is super easy to setup and work with.
 It can also help you with syntax highlighting, and auto-completion features if you are new to this programming language.
+Please note that the extension has not yet been published to the VS Code extensions marketplace.

-2- If you don't want to use VS-Code Editor you can check, build, make your code using [our HSQLt Command-line interface (CLI) tool](#Command-Line-Interface-tool-installation) depend on your operating system.
+2- If you don't want to use VS-Code Editor you can check, build, make your code using [our HSQL Command-line interface (CLI) tool](#Command-Line-Interface-tool-installation) depending on your operating system.

 <hr>

-## ⚙️Installation Instructions
+## Installation Instructions

 First thing first, you have to clone the repo or download the zip file and unzip it on your machine.